Swegbloo/Nemoh/doc/test-cases.rst

 .. figure:: figures/OC3_HYWIND/QTFM_Surge.svg
    :align: center

    Density plots of the normalized surge difference frequency QTF magnitude (without the free-surface integrals) for the floating OC3-HYWIND platform (test case **11_QTF_OC3_Hywind**).
-HYDROSTAR results are on the left column, NEMOH results are on the middle column and the difference on the right column.
+HydroSTAR results are on the left column, NEMOH results are on the middle column and the difference on the right column.

 .. _`fig:QTFM_OC3_HYWIND_heave`:
 .. figure:: figures/OC3_HYWIND/QTFM_Heave.svg
    :align: center

    Density plots of the normalized heave difference frequency QTF magnitude (without the free-surface integrals) for the floating OC3-HYWIND platform (test case **11_QTF_OC3_Hywind**).
-HYDROSTAR results are on the left column, NEMOH results are on the middle column and the difference on the right column.
+HydroSTAR results are on the left column, NEMOH results are on the middle column and the difference on the right column.

 .. _`fig:QTFM_OC3_HYWIND_pitch`:
 .. figure:: figures/OC3_HYWIND/QTFM_Pitch.svg
    :align: center

    Density plots of the normalized pitch difference frequency QTF magnitude (without the free-surface integrals) for the floating OC3-HYWIND platform (test case **11_QTF_OC3_Hywind**).
-HYDROSTAR results are on the left column, NEMOH results are on the middle column and the difference on the right column.
+HydroSTAR results are on the left column, NEMOH results are on the middle column and the difference on the right column.

 .. _`fig:QTFM_diag_OC3_HYWIND_surge`:
 .. figure:: figures/OC3_HYWIND/QTFM_Surge_diag.svg
    :align: center

-   Comparison of the off-diagonal surge difference frequency QTF for the OC3-HYWIND platform (test case **11_QTF_OC3_Hywind**) between HYDROSTAR, real part (blue, solid-line), imaginary part (blue, dashed-dot line) and NEMOH, real part (red, dashed-line), imaginary part (red, dotted-line).
+   Comparison of the off-diagonal surge difference frequency QTF for the OC3-HYWIND platform (test case **11_QTF_OC3_Hywind**) between HydroSTAR, real part (blue, solid-line), imaginary part (blue, dashed-dot line) and NEMOH, real part (red, dashed-line), imaginary part (red, dotted-line).

 .. _`fig:QTFM_diag_OC3_HYWIND_heave`:
 .. figure:: figures/OC3_HYWIND/QTFM_Heave_diag.svg
    :align: center

-   Comparison of the off-diagonal heave difference frequency QTF for the OC3-HYWIND platform (test case **11_QTF_OC3_Hywind**) between HYDROSTAR, real part (blue, solid-line), imaginary part (blue, dashed-dot line) and NEMOH, real part (red, dashed-line), imaginary part (red, dotted-line).
+   Comparison of the off-diagonal heave difference frequency QTF for the OC3-HYWIND platform (test case **11_QTF_OC3_Hywind**) between HydroSTAR, real part (blue, solid-line), imaginary part (blue, dashed-dot line) and NEMOH, real part (red, dashed-line), imaginary part (red, dotted-line).

 .. _`fig:QTFM_diag_OC3_HYWIND_pitch`:
 .. figure:: figures/OC3_HYWIND/QTFM_Pitch_diag.svg
    :align: center

-   Comparison of the off-diagonal pitch difference frequency QTF for the OC3-HYWIND platform (test case **11_QTF_OC3_Hywind**) between HYDROSTAR, real part (blue, solid-line), imaginary part (blue, dashed-dot line) and NEMOH, real part (red, dashed-line), imaginary part (red, dotted-line).
+   Comparison of the off-diagonal pitch difference frequency QTF for the OC3-HYWIND platform (test case **11_QTF_OC3_Hywind**) between HydroSTAR, real part (blue, solid-line), imaginary part (blue, dashed-dot line) and NEMOH, real part (red, dashed-line), imaginary part (red, dotted-line).

 Full description of the QTF test-cases results is reported in :cite:t:`Kurnia22_JH,Kurnia22`.
-Note that the QTF comparisons between NEMOH and HYDROSTAR for the bidirectional case are in good agreement only if the direction is switched, in NEMOH :math:`\beta=(\beta_1,\beta_2)` and in Hydrostar :math:`\beta=(\beta_2,\beta_1)`; further investigation regarding this is needed.
-The imaginary part of QTFs have also a difference sign between NEMOH and HYDROSTAR that may be due to different conventions of the incident potential.
+Note that the QTF comparisons between NEMOH and HydroSTAR for the bidirectional case are in good agreement only if the direction is switched, in NEMOH :math:`\beta=(\beta_1,\beta_2)` and in HydroSTAR :math:`\beta=(\beta_2,\beta_1)`; further investigation regarding this is needed.
+The imaginary part of QTFs have also a difference sign between NEMOH and HydroSTAR that may be due to different conventions of the incident potential.